justinas/alice/README.md

 Note that Alice makes **no guarantees** for how one or another piece of  middleware will behave.
-It executes all middleware sequentially so that if a piece of middleware were to stop the chain, the request will not reach the inner handlers.
+Once it passes the execution to the outer layer of middleware, it has no saying in whether middleware will execute the inner handlers.
 This is intentional behavior.

 Alice works with Go 1.0 and higher,